iotaledger/iota-wiki/docs/get-started/introduction/iota/iota-token/distribution.md

 economy.
 :::

-The IOTA token is a powerful tool for value transfer among humans and machines.
+The IOTA token is a powerful tool for value transfer between humans and machines.

 ## Fair Distribution

-Since it's genesis, it was important for the IOTA token to be created fairly.
+Since its genesis, it has been important for the IOTA token to be created fairly.
 There were **no locked tokens**, **no early corporate investors**, and **no tokens were awarded to founders**.

 ## A Non-Profit Foundation

 The IOTA Foundation is a non-profit organization.
 This gives the IOTA token more trust and value.
-It ensures we can achieve our vision of creating an open-source, standardized protocol for the world to use.
+It ensures we can achieve our vision of creating an open-source, standardized protocol for the world.

 ## Designed For The Long Haul